Skip to content

 • You currently have a strong need for rest, structure and predictability.

-• You cannot or do not want to be away from work and home for 7 to 30 days.
+• You cannot or do not want to be away from work and home for at least a long weekend.

 • You are mainly looking for a short, superficial reset without much being allowed to shift.